bind-almir/dotnet5example/README.md

 **Instructions**

-This repository contains dockerized dotnet5 application that will run behind the Lambda function.
-Following instructions contain steps to reproduce creating a project from scratch.
-If you don't want to do that, but to use what is already built instead, then move to the deployment section.
+This repository contains a dockerized dotnet5 application that will run behind the Lambda function.
+Following instructions include steps to reproduce creating a project from scratch.

 **Start project from scratch**